manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 ## Decompose

-A route component which fetches data from an HTTP endpoint and renders a complex view itself will likely be hard to maintain, as it has too many responsibilities, and makes it hard - or even impossible - to reuse parts of its behavior or UI elements.
+A route component which fetches data from an HTTP endpoint and renders a complex view all by itself will likely be hard to maintain, as it has too many responsibilities.
+It also makes it hard - or even impossible - to reuse parts of its behavior or UI elements.

 Components should be **loosely coupled** and **highly cohesive**.
-They should be small and do a simple task.
-Larger components should be composed of smaller ones.
+They should be small and solve a well-defined problem.
+Larger components should be composed of smaller ones, and their task should be to configure and coordinate interactions between their constituents.

-A lot of Aurelia's features can be of great help in decomposing components and making them flexible enough to be used in larger components: one-way and two-way data-binding, content projection, and template injection are the cornerstones of well-taylored components.
+A lot of Aurelia's features can be of great help in decomposing components and making them flexible enough to be used in larger components: one-way and two-way data-binding, event aggregation, content projection, and template injection, are the cornerstones of well-taylored components.

 ## Separate UI & domain concerns

-Similarly, keep UI artifacts and domain artifacts separated in your code base.
+Similarly, keeping UI and domain artifacts separated in your code base will make it easier to maintain.

 **UI artifacts** are: